 There are lots of eco-friendly products designed to help you minimize your water use.
 For instance, a water-saving showerhead can cut your consumption in half while saving you money on utility costs.

-See our Bathroom Interior Design Guide for more tips.
+See our Organic and Sustainable Bathroom Essentials and Bathroom Interior Design Ideas guides for more tips.

 Safe, Eco-Friendly Products for the Laundry Room

 What about the laundry room?
 There are many excellent eco-friendly products for this space.
 Here's what you should know.

 Some of the best sustainable home products are cleaning products, and laundry detergent is no exception.
 Natural formulas are ideal, as they're free of dyes, synthetic cleaning agents, optical brighteners and other artificial additives.

 Plant-based detergents call on naturally derived surfactants and enzymes to tackle dirt and stains without fading or deteriorating your clothes.
 What's more, biodegradable formulas are septic-safe and dissolve notably fast, even on cold cycles.